 - Sour cream – For the filling as well as topping.

-- Enchilada sauce – I recommend this easy homemade 10 Minute Enchilada Sauce.
+- Red enchilada sauce – I recommend this easy homemade 10 Minute Enchilada Sauce recipe.

-- Flour tortillas – You can also use corn tortillas.
+- Flour tortillas – You can also use corn tortillas to make these gluten free.
 Since they are smaller, you will need a few more.

 - Guacamole, cilantro and lime – For serving and topping the enchiladas.